oxygenxml/dita-wh-tabs/README.md

-# dita-wh-codeblock-tabs
+# dita-wh-tabs
-DITA Open Toolkit plugin which enhances the Oxygen WebHelp responsive output to present codeblocks in multiple programming languages in tabs
+DITA Open Toolkit plugin which enhances the Oxygen WebHelp responsive output to present codeblocks in multiple programming languages or DITA task steps as separate tabs

 ## Installation